aniram007/Burn-Degree-Analysis/README.md

 # Burn-Degree-Analysis
 This involves analyzing the degree of a burn (1st, 2nd or 3rd degree) using multisimensional scaling (MDS) and a kNN classifier.
+An accuracy of 75% has been obtained.
 A major reference for this project is "Burn Depth Analysis using Multidimensional Scaling applied to psychophysical experiment data" by Acha et al. The link to this paper is provided here: https://ieeexplore.ieee.org/document/6488854

 The process flow is as follows: